Frequently asked questions

 Q6 I have already settled my claim against other culpable employers.
 Can I now make a claim against the Trust in respect of asbestos exposure by a T&N company?

-A: If the claim is in respect of a divisible asbestos related disease – asbestosis or pleural thickening – yes.
-If the claim is in respect of a non divisible disease – mesothelioma or lung cancer – a Trust claim can only be made if settlement with the other parties specifically excluded the relevant T&N company’s share.
+A: If the claim is in respect of a divisible asbestos related disease – lung cancer, asbestosis or pleural thickening – yes.
+If the claim is in respect of a non divisible disease – mesothelioma – a Trust claim can only be made if settlement with the other parties specifically excluded the relevant T&N company’s share.

 Q7 I see from the TDP that a second dividend is anticipated 5 years from the date of the initial payment.
 Will I need to fill in a new form to obtain this second dividend?